vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-compile.md

   cd nebula-exchange
   ```

-3. Package Nebula Exchange.
+3. Package NebulaGraphExchange.
 Run the following command based on the Spark version:

   - For Spark 2.2：